tuner007/MedNLP/README.md

 # MedNLP
-This repository contains code and analysi for ''Disease Identification and NLP answering chatbot for Discharge Summaries'' for MIMIC-III dataset.
+This repository contains code and analysis for ''NLP chatbot for Discharge Summaries'' using MIMIC-III dataset.

-The project is aimed at building a system that leverages huge healthcare information available as electronic data and learn a disease identification model.
-The project also focusses on creating a Human Computer Interaction component in the form of a NLP chatbot.
+The project is aimed at building a system that leverages huge healthcare information available as electronic data and focusses on creating a Human Computer Interaction component in the form of a NLP chatbot.
+This system answers questions about a patient's discharge summaries primarily based on topic modeling and matching techniques.

 ### Files
 * MED277_bot.ipynb - A jupyter notebook containing code for NLP chatbot.
 * MED277_bot.py - A pyton script for initializing and running the chatbot.
 Contains same code as MED277_bot.ipynb.
-* BackEnd.py - A python script that will preprocess the given Discharge summary as an input and will run the model and then return the list of diseases that were found withing the given discharge summary.
+* data10.pkl - A subset of 50 discharge summaries extracted from MIMIC-II dataset and saved as a python pickle file.
+The file can be found at [location](https://drive.google.com/open?id=19-Wh4x-roinUDStfiZ_C2BmmcCr4UVNY)
-* common_diseases.npy - A numpy file containing the list of diseases that we used for labeling purposes.
+* MED277_report.pdf - A pdf report for the project.
-* words.npy - A numpy file containing the list of all useful words extracted from all the discharge summaries.
-* model_weights.h10 - A file containing all the pretrained weights for the model.
+* MED277_presentation.pptx - A power presentation for the project.

 #### Running the chatbot [Complete Data]
 The chatbot uses the data from MIMIC-III discharge summaries to train and answer questions.
-The proper data path of MIMIC-III dataset **NOTEEVENTS.csv.gz** should be set in *base_path*.
+The proper data path of MIMIC-III dataset *NOTEEVENTS.csv.gz* should be set in *base_path*.
 Then navigate to the path of **MED277_bot.ipynb** run the jupyter notebook using the following command:
 ```python
 jupyter notebook
 ```
 This should start jupyter and then you can run the notebook **MED277_bot.ipynb**

-To run the python file **MED277_bot.py**, the code for reading from the file should be uncommented, and the code to read from saved data file  **data10.pkl** should be commented in **load_data()** function.
+To run the python file **MED277_bot.py**, the code for reading from the file should be uncommented and proper file *NOTEEVENTS.csv.gz* downloaded from MIMIC-III dataset should be kept at the *base_path* location, and the code to read from saved data file  **data10.pkl** should be commented in **load_data()** function.
 By default the code for reading data is commented out in the MED277_bot.py file.
 Then the file can be executed using the following command:
 ```python
 python MED277_bot.py
 ```